-The Accountable Entity shall prepare the Offer Review Report recommending award with information supporting its determination that the Offer was the lowest evaluated responsive Offer from an eligible Offeror that satisfied the qualification requirements.
+The Accountable Entity shall prepare the Offer Review Report that explains the award and includes information supporting its determination that the Offer was the lowest evaluated responsive Offer from an eligible Offeror that satisfied the qualification requirements.
 Once the selection process is complete, the Accountable Entity should issue a NOITA to the successful Offeror and send a notice to all Offerors that submitted an Offer.
-After allowing time for the Bid Challenge period, the Accountable Entity should proceed to conclude the contract.
-When using this method of procurement, negotiation of both technical and financial terms is limited and focuses mostly on clarifications of the Offeror's submission and the contract clauses.
+After allowing time for the Bid Challenge period, the Accountable Entity should proceed to award the contract.
+When using this method of procurement, negotiation of both technical and financial terms are limited and the focus is on clarification of the Offeror's submission and the contract clauses.

-6.3 Quality and Price Based Selection ("QPBS")
+6.3 QUALITY AND PRICE BASED SELECTION ("QPBS")